 Tenor Evan Bescan holds a Bachelor of Music degree from Capital University in Columbus, Ohio, along with a Methodology Diploma from the Kodály Institute in Kecskemét, Hungary.
-He currently resides in Grafton, Ohio, and is a full-time elementary/middle school music teacher at Stockyard Community School in Cleveland and a chorister at the Cathedral of St. John the Evangelist.
-Evan is also a consultant of the Freda Joyce Brint Foundation, using music to enhance learning and life in people with Alzheimer’s and dementia.
+He currently resides in Grafton, Ohio, and is a full-time music teacher at Elyria Community Elementary School.
+Evan is a chorister at the Cathedral of St. John the Evangelist and is also a consultant of the Freda Joyce Brint Foundation, using music to enhance learning and life in people with Alzheimer’s and dementia.

-Ian Crane currently teaches music at Holy Name High School in Parma Heights, and spent five years on faculty at Edinboro University of Pennsylvania, as instructor of bagpipes.
+Ian Crane currently teaches music at Cuyahoga Falls High School, and spent five years on faculty at Edinboro University of Pennsylvania, as instructor of bagpipes.
 He has performed at the Kennedy Center for the Performing Arts, Smithsonian Folklife Festival, Metropolitan Museum of Art, sung with Bobby McFerrin and Contrapunctus, and has performed as both a vocalist and instrumentalist with Apollo’s Fire.
 Ian earned a bachelor’s degree in music education from Cleveland State University and a master’s in conducting from Kent State University.
 He resides in Lakewood with his wife, Tricia, and children, Phoebe and Alexander.

 Artistic Director Ross W. Duffin was born in London, Ontario, and attended the University of Western Ontario there.
 He received his master’s and doctoral degrees from Stanford University where he specialized in the performance practice of early music.
 He came to Case Western Reserve in 1978 to direct the nationally recognized historical performance program there.
 Duffin has made a name for himself as a scholar in a wide range of repertoires, publishing articles on music from the 13th to the 18th centuries.
 His edition of DuFay chansons won the Noah Greenberg Award from the American Musicological Society for work of benefit to both scholars and performers, and his edition of Josquin motets was published in 1998 by Oxford University Press.